miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### vi/vim

-`vi` or `vim` (vi improved) is an awesome tool to do all things text.
-It’s incredibly difficult to use at first, but through time, you’ll realize that it’s one of the best out there.
+`vi` or `vim` (vi improved) is an awesome tool for handling text-based operations.
+It may seem difficult to use at first, but through time, you’ll realize that it’s one of the best Linux tools out there.

     $ apt-get install vim
     $ vim sometext.txt